 Ahead, find out exactly how to clean every type of grill, no matter the mess: And get ready to plan your next cookout.

-“At a minimum, you should deep clean your barbecue at the start of each grilling season, but if you’re a grilling junkie, don’t go longer than two to three months before your next deep clean,” says Melissa Homer, Chief Cleaning Officer at MaidPro
+Similar to your kitchen appliances, how often you need to clean your grill depends on how frequently you cook with it.
+“At a minimum, you should deep clean your barbecue at the start of each grilling season," says Homer.
+"If you’re a grilling junkie, don’t go longer than two to three months before your next deep clean."

 - Rubber dish gloves